 Imagine an inlaid wooden table with a porcelain tea set comprising of pot and tiny cups with around wooden chairs of the same style as furniture of a simple room decoration.
 Now picture busy women rushing their just-made warm cookies and pouring the adored hot drink coming from the exotic Orient to gown-clad ladies squeezed in their corset and ready for an afternoon spent chatting, sipping tea and gossiping.

-This time I was in London I didn’t visit much, partly because I had done most of the mandatory sightseeing when I lived there, partly because I’m starting feeling that all this hectic visiting is preventing me from enjoying the small things and realities that get you under the skin of a place more than its tourist draws.
+As I had done most of the mandatory sightseeing when I lived in London, this time I wanted to visit some lesser-known places, those that still allow you to enjoy the small things and realities that get you under the skin of a place more than its tourist draws.

-However, the Geffrye Museum felt different, it was like I was peeking into Londoners’ private space and habits in the past four centuries.
+From the entrance, the Geffrye Museum felt different.
+It was like I was peeking into Londoners’ private space and habits in the past four centuries.
 As the Museum organization itself put it: “The Geffrye Museum is devoted to the history of the home, showing how homes and gardens reflect changes in society, behaviour, style and taste over the past 400 years.”

 The premises where now lies the museum were originally almshouses, providing home for the elderly poor.
 They were founded in 1714 after wealthy London merchant Sir Robert Geffrye left part of his estate to the Ironmongers’ Company, which built the houses in his name.
 Around fifty pensioners lived there, each of them having a room for themselves.
 As the 19th century came, along with all the effects of the Industrial Revolution, Shoreditch became a highly populated area and a center for industry, and almshouses always more hemmed in by tenement houses.
 In 1912 pensioners were moved to new buildings outside London and in 1914 the Geffrye Museum was inaugurated with the aim to preserve the big garden, a rarity those times in Central London, and to focus on domestic interiors.